RiturajChaudhary/Containerize-php-app-and-mysql-and-deployed-in-nginx-webserver/README.md

 # Containerized PHP Application with MySQL and Nginx

-A fully containerized PHP web application connected to a MySQL database and served through Nginx using Docker and Docker Compose.
-Designed for local development and cloud deployment (e.g., EC2).
+A fully containerized PHP web application connected to a MySQL database and served through Nginx using Docker and Docker Compose using EC2 instance.

 ## Project Overview